Community integration: Principles and practices

-In particular, community integration in intellectual, disabilities, and developmental disabilities means families for all children.
-For adults, it means 'ordinary' or 'regular' homes with support services.
-In addition, community integration means recreation, employment, transportation, and education with the personal assistance and support(s) necessary to participate fully in the community.
+Community integration means facilitating necessary personal assistance and support(s) for people with a disability to participate fully in their community, such as in recreation, employment, transportation, and education.
+For children with disabilities, community integration means providing support to their families.
+For adults, this can mean living in their own homes with the assistance of support services.

 However, community support (e.g., consumer-directed services) as part of community-agency change and deinstitutionalization, self-determination, community participation, individual planning, social relationships and personal-assistance services became the leading direction in US community integration.
-Community integration has also been described as comparative to normalization, a widely known value-based system of human services (See, Wolfensberger, Nirje & Bank-Mikkelsen).
+Community integration has also been described as comparative to normalization, a widely known value-based system of human services (see, Wolfensberger, Nirje & Bank-Mikkelsen).

 Community integration has been tied to quality assurance in the community and improved quality of life.
 It has involved evaluations and studies over at least two decades in areas ranging from service costs to personnel studies, service typologies, best practices and innovations, and community and integration studies.
 Internationally, quality of life has been explored in Finland, Australia, the US, Germany, Hungary, Denmark, and Canada.